 03 The Internet Protocol (IP)

-What is a protocol, a protocol stack, and how does IP fit in.
-Additionally, in this video you will learn about the IPv4 and IPv6 header, IP addresses, and the history of IP.
+What is a protocol, a protocol stack, and how does IP fit in?
+Additionally, in this video you will learn about the IPv4 and IPv6 headers, IP addresses, and the history of IP.

 03a IP addresses, prefixes, and routing